 The Organ Donation New Zealand website provides information and statistics about organ donation in New Zealand.

-General statistics about organ donation and transplantation in New Zealand from 2008–current, published on the Organ Donation New Zealand website.
+General statistics about organ donation and transplantation in New Zealand and international numbers, published on the Organ Donation New Zealand website.

-The Ministry of Health's Increased Deceased Organ Donation and Transplantation: Towards a national strategy (2017) provides detail and context for the national strategy for increasing deceased organ donation and transplantation.
+donwload the PDF of the Ministry of Health's Increased Deceased Organ Donation and Transplantation: Towards a national strategy (2017), it provides detail and context for the national strategy for increasing deceased organ donation and transplantation.

 The United Network for Organ Sharing (UNOS) publishes the latest numbers of people waiting for transplants in the USA and transplant operations on its homepage.